-5 Our remaining source data was separated into each required reporting category.
-We A. 6 first reviewed each category by investigating transactions using our keyword search, 7 which we explain in further detail below.
-We then began looking for employee 8 recognition transactions, foreign travel, lobbying-related transactions, Board of 9 Directors' costs, investor relations transactions, and life or social events and excluded 10 items from the Company's rate request as necessary.
-This process was largely manual 11 and included line-by-line reviews of all employee expenses.
-The determination of the validity of transactions requires careful consideration and the application of judgment.
-12 13 For example, when an employee's business description of the expense did not provide 14 enough information to determine validity, we looked at other information in the 15 accounting data - such as the description of the charging work order or our own knowledge of the type of work that employee is engaged in on a daily basis - to gain 16 17 additional insight.
-Ultimately, supervisors are responsible for determining the validity 18 of their employees' expenses before approving them.
-The supervisors are in the best 19 position to understand the scope of work being performed by an employee and any 20 necessary employee expenses related to that work.
-Minnesota Power has made a good-21 faith effort to exclude any items not necessary for the provision of utility services.
+3 A. Yes.
+Our review of employee expenses was thorough and complete.
+We believe we have 4 made a good-faith effort to exclude any items not necessary for the provision of utility services and attempted to err on the side of exclusion rather than inclusion of expenses.
+5 6 That said, the determination of the validity of transactions requires careful consideration 7 and the application of judgment.
+For example, when an employee's business description 8 of the expense did not provide enough information to determine validity, we looked at 9 other information in the accounting data-such as the description of the charging work 10 order or our own knowledge of the type of work that employee is engaged in on a daily 11 basis-to gain additional insight.
+Ultimately, supervisors are responsible for 12 determining the validity of their employees' expenses before approving them.
+The 13 supervisors are in the best position to understand the scope of work being performed by 14 an employee and any necessary employee expenses related to that work.
+Minnesota 15 Power has made a good-faith effort to exclude any items not necessary for the provision 16 of utility services.